-The second stage will employ the selective technique, specifically stacking area defined rejection, which will determine the area to be retained.
+The second stage will employ the selective stacking technique, specifically area defined rejection, which will determine the area to be retained.
 The amplitude frequency distribution will be calculated by shifting an overlapping window over the sorted amplitude for each time sample of all transients.
 Thus, the percentage of the area beneath each symmetrically positioned distribution curve relative to the maximum will be computed, and all data within that area will be preserved.
-The final stage will utilize the smoothing technique, namely recursive averaging.
-In this technique, the focus will be on the value of the smoothing coefficient ( $\alpha$ ) within the range of 0 to 1.
-The closer the value of $\alpha$ is to 1, the smoother the resulting signal.
+The final stage will utilize the technique, namely smoothing recursive averaging.
+In this technique, the focus will be on the value of the smoothing coefficient (α) within the range of 0 to 1.
+The closer the value of α is to 1, the smoother the resulting signal.
 These three stages, with the specified techniques, will be described in more detail as follows.